magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 ![configuration-hub](../images/configuration-hub.png)

-## Conventions
+## Configuration conventions

-By convention, Page Builder requires the configuration for a content type to be in the `adminhtml` area within a directory named `pagebuilder` and a subdirectory named `content_type` or `content-type`.
+By convention, Page Builder requires the configuration file to be in the `<module_name>/adminhtml/pagebuilder/content_type` or `content-type` directory.

 The name of your configuration file should reflect the name of your content type prefixed by your module vendor name and separated by an underscore (_).
 For example, our module name is `Example/PageBuilderQuote` and our content type is a quote control, so we name our configuration file `example_quote.xml` and add it to our module within the following directory structure (`view/adminhtml/pagebuilder/content_type/`):